top of page

 Something 'fishy' about plastic pollution in Ganga; researchers flag concerns

-Describing the pollution levels in the Ganga river as ‘extremely worrisome’, Dr Chouhan emphasized that a very specific policy is needed for plastic control.
+Dr Chouhan described the pollution levels in the Ganga River as ‘extremely worrisome’, emphasising that a particular policy is needed for plastic control.

 plastic pollution in Ganga

-The Department of Himalayan Aquatic Biodiversity of the University has conducted a study on the fishes of the Ganges river – from Devprayag to Haridwar.
+The University's Department of Himalayan Aquatic Biodiversity has conducted a study on the fishes of the Ganges river from Devprayag to Haridwar.
 Dr Jaspal Singh Chauhan, head of the Department of Himalayan Aquatic Biodiversity, and Neha Badola, a research scholar, divided the entire region into two zones (Devprayag to Rishikesh and Rishikesh to Haridwar).

-“The total length of Ganga is about 2525 km, our study focuses on a specific stretch of river extending 120 km from Devprayag to Haridwar in Uttarakhand”, said Dr Chauhan.
+“The total length of the Ganga is about 2525 km.
+Our study focuses on a specific stretch of river extending 120 km from Devprayag to Haridwar in Uttarakhand”, said Dr Chauhan.

 Speaking to TNIE, Dr Chauhan said, “After a comparative study of the two zones in the research, it has become clear that this problem has been found more in the fish of Haridwar and Rishikesh.”